krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 ## Setting up the VM
 Boot a linux VM in azure.
+In the portal, navigate to the VM page, go to networking.
-open port 22 and 5000 in the security group of the VM.
+Add inbound rule for port 22 and 5000 in the security group of the VM.

 Port 22 will be used for ssh and 5000 for testing flask application.

-## SSH to VM instance
+### SSH to VM instance
 	> ssh user@host

-## install dependencies
+### Install dependencies
 	$ sudo apt-get install python python-pip nginx

-## create virtualenv
+### Create virtualenv
 	$ mkdir -p www/flaskapp
 	$ cd www/flaskapp
 	$ pip3 install virtualenv
 	$ python3 -m virtualenv flaskenv
 	$ chmod 755 flaskenv/

-## install python dependencies
+### Install python dependencies

 	$ source flaskenv/bin/activate
 	$ python -V